 Categories > Books > Harry Potter > A Horcrux’s Fate

-The rain hadn’t let up all night.
-It clattered against the windowpanes in a steady beat and kept Harry half-awake, tense and uneasy.
+The rain had not let up all night.
+It clattered against the windowpanes in a steady beat and kept Harry half-awake and uneasy.
 Now, in the early morning gloom, it hadn’t stopped.
 The sky outside was pale and overcast, thick with clouds above the Burrow.

 Harry blinked into the grey, grim light.
 A sharp, splintering pain lanced behind his eyes the moment he stirred.
 He squeezed them shut again quickly, as if that might hold the agony at bay.
-The pain shot through his head so sharply it made his stomach twist.
-Every breath caught in his throat.
+The ache shot through his head so sharply it made his stomach twist.
+Each breath caught in his throat.
 It was dry and jagged.

-He lay there a long moment, motionless except for the trembling in his hands.
-The sheets tangled around his legs were soaked with cold sweat.
-His body felt leaden, but not in the usual way tiredness felt.
+He lay there for a long while, motionless except for the trembling in his hands.
+Cold sweat had soaked the sheets that tangled around his legs.
+His body seemed leaden, but not in the usual way tiredness felt.
 This was different.
-It felt like every part of him was strained and close to giving out.
+It was like every part of him was strained and close to giving out.

 It took more effort than it should have just to reach for his glasses on the bedside table.
-His fingers fumbled uselessly, knocking them once, twice, before managing to get a grip.
+His fingers fumbled uselessly, knocking them once, twice, before getting a grip.
 He slid them onto his face with shaking hands.
 The room tilted violently.
 His stomach lurched.

 Every muscle protested as he swung his legs over the side of the bed.
 It felt like hauling something far too heavy using nothing but willpower.
 When his feet finally hit the floorboards, he had to brace against the mattress to stop himself from falling.